SergioGranados25/Chat-App/README.md

 * `Clicking 1 allows the peer to see a list of all the peers available`
 * `Clicking 2 allows the peer to get information about other peers`
-* Clicking 3 allows the peer to send a message to another peer'
+* 'Clicking 3 allows the peer to send a message to another peer'
-* Clicking 4 allows the peer to exit the network
+* 'Clicking 4 allows the peer to exit the network'

 **Link to blog: https://dsu2025.wordpress.com**